 Determinants of Refinancing Demand.
 In this section, I address whether the increased refinancing activity due to Internet Essentials was driven by demand-side factors.
 First, it is possible that marginal households recognize the value of refinancing but are discouraged by closing costs or their own creditworthiness.
 If broadband allowed such households to directly increase their income via training and job search, refinancing growth would be a mechanical outcome and not caused by changes in preferences.
-I test whether the income for eligible homeowners, which account for slightly less than half of households in this income group, indeed increased as a result of the program.
+I test whether the income for eligible homeowners with a mortgage, who comprise close to half of households in this income group, indeed increased as a result of the program.
 Specifically, I replace the dependent variable in equation (3) with the log of income conditional on having a mortgage and being employed (refinancing is generally available to employed borrowers only).
 I use the preferred specification that assigns the control group as low-income households that are ineligible due to the absence of a school-aged child.
-Column 1 of Table 8 shows that Internet Essentials did not have any effect on income for employed households with a mortgage, which is also consistent with findings from Zuo (2021) that Internet Essentials benefited households along the extensive margin (finding jobs) but not the intensive margin (income conditional on employment).
+Column 1 of Table 8 shows that Internet Essentials did not have any direct effect on income for employed households with a mortgage, which is also consistent with findings from Zuo (2021) that Internet Essentials benefited households along the extensive margin (finding jobs) but not the intensive margin (income conditional on employment).
 While reduced opportunity costs does not seem to have played an important role, I do not make a conclusive statement on its relevance; it is possible that households used the internet to free up non-monetary resources (e.g. finding less time-consuming jobs, streamlining errands), which are dimensions I cannot observe in the data.

 An alternative explanation for increased refinancing demand is that Internet Essentials bridged existing gaps in digital and financial literacy.
 Survey results show that households with high digital skills are much more likely to access banking and financial services online (60 percent) than households with low digital skills (39 percent) (Horrigan, 2019).
-Recognizing the importance of training, Comcast designed various digital literacy initiatives that were readily accessible to subscribers (Figures A.2, A.3, Internet Appendix).
-These programs, which were offered free of charge through multiple outlets both online and offline, covered a wide range of topics on digital readiness (e.g., internet security and e-mail) as well as general well-being (e.g., job search, social services, and personal finance).
+Recognizing the importance of training, Comcast designed various digital literacy initiatives that were readily accessible to subscribers.
+These programs, which were offered free of charge through multiple outlets both online and offline, covered a wide range of topics on digital readiness (e.g., internet security and e-mail) as well as general well-being (e.g., job search, social services, and personal finance).22

-I test whether the refinancing growth between 2012 and 2015 stems from an increase in financial sophistication.
-I hypothesize that new subscribers with lower educational attainment are less likely to understand the value of refinancing.
+I test whether the refinancing growth between 2012 and 2015 stems from an increase in financial sophistication among borrowers.
+I hypothesize that borrowers with lower financial literacy (measured by educational attainment) are likely to exhibit stronger refinancing patterns post-Internet Essentials than their sophisticated counterparts, who may have internalized the processes and benefits of refinancing already.
 Columns 2 to 4 of Table 8 estimate regression (2) with refinance originations as the dependent variable.
-To assess heterogeneous effects, I divide the census tracts into three groups based on the fraction of the population with a high school degree or higher as of 2011.
-Column 2, which compares the refinancing gap between eligible and ineligible households in urban census tracts with low levels of educational attainment, reveals a positive and statistically significant coefficient of 12.3 percent.
+To assess heterogeneous effects, I split the census tracts into three groups based on the fraction of the population with a high school degree or higher as of 2011.23 Column 2, which compares the refinancing gap between eligible and ineligible households in urban census tracts with low levels of educational attainment, reveals a positive and statistically significant coefficient of 12.3 percent.
 I find no treatment effect in the middle group of census tracts (column 3), and a significant but lower coefficient of 5.6 percent for high education census tracts (column 4).